-17 Number of joint public- private publications in projects int public-private publications out of all evant publications To be developed on the basis of first Horizon 2020 results 310 (240 peer-reviewed) 18 New products, processes, and methods launched into the market Project count and drop n new innovative products, processes, and methods. -down list allowing to choose the type ies, products, methods To be developed on the basis of first Horizon 2020 results Number of projects with new innovative: Products: 106 Processes: 92 Methods: 56 Evaluation N A Time to inform (TTI) all applicants of the outcome of the evaluation of their application from the final date for submission of completed proposals To provide applicants with high-quality and timely evaluation results and feedback after each evaluation step by implementing Number and % of information letters sent to applicants within target, Average TTI (calendar days), Maximum TTI (calendar days) 153 calendar days n/a in 2024 N A Redress after evaluations and monitoring a high scientific level peer reviewed process Number of redresses requested n/a n/a in 2024 ts N A Time to grant (TTG) measured (average) from Call deadline to signature of grants To minimise the duration of the granting process aiming at ensuring a Number and % of grants signed within target, Average TTG in calendar days, Maximum TTG in calendar days TTG ≤ 245 days (as % of GAs signed) n/a in 2024 Grants A informing successful applicants (information the date of through a single through a singl prompt implementation of the Grant Agreements through a simple and transparent grant preparation process Number and % of grants signed within target, Average TTS in calendar days, Maximum TTS in calendar days TTS ≥ 92 calendar days n/a in 2024 Payments N A Time to pay (TTP) (% made on time) -pre-financing - interim payment -final payment To optimise the payments circuits, both operational and administrative, including payments to experts (Average number of days for Grants pre-financing, interim payments and final payments; Number of experts appointed Average number of days for administrative payments) -pre-financing (30 days) - interim payment (90 days) -final payment (90 days) Operational: -pre-financing (n/a in 2024) - interim payments 100% on time.
+17 Number of joint public- private publications in projects Number and share of joint public-private publications out of all relevant publications 310 (240 peer-reviewed) 18 New products, processes, and methods launched into the market Project count and drop h new innovative products, processes, and methods.
+Indown list allowing to choose the type ses, products, methods To be developed on the basis of first Horizon 2020 results Number of projects with new innovative: Products: 106 Processes: 92 Methods: 56 Evaluation N A Time to inform (TTI) all applicants of the outcome of the evaluation of their application from the final date for submission of completed proposals To provide applicants with high-quality and timely evaluation results and feedback after each evaluation step by implementing Number and % of information letters sent to applicants within target, Average TTI (calendar days), Maximum TTI (calendar days) 153 calendar days n/a in 2024 Ü N A Redress after evaluations and monitoring a high scientific level peer reviewed process Number of redresses requested n/a n/a in 2024 ts N A Time to grant (TTG) measured (average) from Call deadline to signature of grants To minimise the duration of the granting process aiming at ensuring a Number and % of grants signed within target, Average TTG in calendar days, Maximum TTG in calendar days TTG ≤ 245 days (as % of GAs signed) n/a in 2024 Grants N A Time to sign (TTS) grant agreements from the date of informing successful applicants (information letters) prompt implementation of the Grant Agreements through a simple and transparent grant preparation process Number and % of grants signed within target, Average TTS in calendar days, Maximum TTS in calendar days TTS ≥ 92 calendar days n/a in 2024 Payments N A Time to pay (TTP) (% made on time) -pre-financing - interim payment -final payment administrative, inclu number of days for Grar final payments To optimise the payments circuits, both operational and administrative, including payments to experts (Average number of days for Grants pre-financing, interim payments and final payments; Number of experts appointed Average number of days for administrative payments) Operational: -pre-financing (n/a in 2024) - interim payments 100% on time.
 Average TTP 64 days -final payments 100% on time.
-Average TTP 60 days HR N A Vacancy rate (%) % of posts filled in, composition of the JU staff n/a n/a in 2024 JU efficiency N A Budget implementation/ execution: 1. % CA to total budget 2. % PA to total budget Realistic yearly budget proposal, possibility to monitor and report on its execution, both in commitment (CA) and payments (PA), in line with sound financial management principle % of CA and PA 100% in CA and PA CA execution (n/a in 2024) PA execution 72% (kEUR 19 479 out of total kEUR 26 988 (prior year unused reactivations)
+Average TTP 60 days Ŧ N A Vacancy rate (%) % of posts filled in, composition of the JU staff n/a n/a in 2024 JU efficiency N A Budget implementation/ execution: 1. % CA to total budget 2. % PA to total budget Realistic yearly budget proposal, possibility to monitor and report on its execution, both in commitment (CA) and payments (PA), in line with sound financial management principle % of CA and PA 100% in CA and PA CA execution (n/a in 2024) PA execution 72% (kEUR 19 479 out of total kEUR 26 988 (prior year unused reactivations)

-N A Administrative Budget: Number and % of total of late payments Realistic yearly budget proposal, possibility to monitor and report on its execution in line with sound financial management principle (Number of delayed payments % of delayed payments (of the total)) n/a 63 (10%) of a total 654 payments were late (BBI + CBE combined) -------- --- --- ----- --
+N A Administrative Budget: Number and % of total of late payments Realistic yearly budget proposal, possibility to monitor and report on its execution in line with sound financial management principle (Number of delayed payments % of delayed payments (of the total)) n/a 63 (10%) of a total 654 payments were late (BBI + CBE combined) -- -------- --- -- ----- ---